eveninglily/draw-it/README.md

 (This is a non-exhaustive list; it just gives an idea for the next big things)
 - [ ] Replace inputs and custom UI stuff with vial
 - [ ] Cleanup HTML/CSS
-- [ ] Rewrite the server, possibly with uWS
 - [ ] Cleanup internal libraries
 - [ ] Transition over to a ES6/Webpack structure
 - [ ] Better mobile client